51Degrees/specifications/pipeline-specification/features/access-to-results.md

 Below are the mechanisms for getting Properties:

-1. It must be possible to get a Property value from an Element Data instance by supplying the string key for that Property.
+1. It MUST be possible to get a Property value from an Element Data instance by supplying the string key for that Property.
 For example:

    ```c#